 The double-checking process is the same whether you use a software or go through your BIOS, though.
 Though dedicated software of Intel and AMD come with their own set of stress testers, we still recommend using a third-party alternative to make sure you have everything right.
 You wouldn’t want to face the blue screen of death during an intense gaming session now, would you?

 Watch those temperatures

 If everything runs smoothly, then you’re all set.
-Once you feel comfortable with the speeds you’ve achieved, you can look into a new cooler to raise them further, or see what others suggest for possible voltages.
-Even so, that might just be the fastest your chip can run.
+Once you feel comfortable with the speeds you’ve achieved, you can look into a new CPU cooler to sustain your CPU’s lifespan and try your chance at higher voltages/clock speeds.